German nobility: Principles

-Any dynast who did not reign prior to 1918 but had held a specific title as heir to one of Germany's former thrones (e.g., Erbprinz ("hereditary prince"))—along with any heir to a title of nobility inherited via primogeniture, and their wives—were permitted to incorporate those titles into elements of the personal surname.
+Any dynasty who did not reign prior to 1918 but had held a specific title as heir to one of Germany's former thrones (e.g., Erbprinz ("hereditary prince"))—along with any heir to a title of nobility inherited via primogeniture, and their wives—were permitted to incorporate those titles into elements of the personal surname.
 However, these titles became extinct upon their deaths, not being heritable.
 With the demise of all persons styled "crown prince" before 1918, the term Kronprinz no longer exists as a legal surname element.
 Traditional titles exclusively used for unmarried noblewomen, such as Baronesse, Freiin and Freifräulein, were also transformed into parts of the legal surname, subject to change at marriage or upon request.

 All other former titles and nobiliary particles are now inherited as part of the surname, and remain protected as private names under the laws.
 Whereas the title previously prefixed the given and surname (e.g., Graf Kasimir von der Recke), the legal usage moves the former title to the surname (i.e., Kasimir Graf von der Recke).
 However, the pre-1919 style sometimes continues in colloquial usage.
 In Austria, by contrast, not only were the privileges of the nobility abolished, but their titles and nobiliary particles as well.

 German nobility was not simply distinguished by noble ranks and titles, but was also seen as a distinctive ethos.
 Title 9, §1 of the General State Laws for the Prussian States declared that the nobility's responsibility "as the first social class in the state" was "the defence of the country, as well as the supporting of the exterior dignity and the interior constitution thereof".
 Most German states had strict laws concerning proper conduct, employment, or marriage of nobles.
 Violating these laws could result in temporary or permanent Adelsverlust ("loss of the status of nobility").
 Until the late 19th century, for example, it was usually forbidden for nobles, theoretically on pain of Adelsverlust, to marry persons "of low birth".
 Moreover, nobles employed in menial labour and lowly trades or wage labour could lose their nobility, as could nobles convicted of capital crimes.
 Adelsverlust only concerned the individual who had violated nobility codes of conduct.
 Their kin, spouse, and living children were not affected, but children born to a man after an Adelsverlust were commoners and did not inherit the father's former nobility.